jeffgillan/Drone-mapping-class/docs/index.md

 * At the center of system is you the operator.

-* You will have a remote control and somekind of screen (e.g., Ipad) to communicate with the aircraft.
+* You will have a remote control and some kind of screen (e.g., Ipad) to communicate with the aircraft.

 * The aircraft will have a camara or sensor, an SD card to record the images, flight batteries, a global navigation satellite sensor (GNSS) and intertial measurement unit (IMU).